jdeluyck/kcoreorg-website/_posts/2006/2006-09-04-running-linux-on-a-dell-latitude-d610.md

 NOTE: The information contained herein assumes that you know how to work from the commandline, patch kernels and compile programs.

 **DISCLAIMER: This information is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-If you fry your system by using this information that&#8217;s \_your\_ problem.
+If you fry your system by using this information that's \_your\_ problem.
 Not mine.
 I accept no responsability for what happens with this information whatsoever.**

 ## Update notes

 I no longer have access to the Dell Latitude D610 laptop since I changed work, so I can no longer update this page.
-I&#8217;ll keep it up as a reference.
+I'll keep it up as a reference.

 ## Technical Specifications